hausgold/grape-jwt-authentication/README.md

 ##### RSA public key cache expiration

-When you make use of the caching of the `RsaPublicKey` class you can fine tune the expiration time of this cache.
+When you make use of the cache of the `RsaPublicKey` class you can fine tune the expiration time.
 The RSA public key from your identity provider should not change this frequent, so a cache for at least one hour is fine.
 You should not set it lower than one minute.
 Keep this setting in mind when you change keys.
 Your infrastructure could be inoperable for this